"Way Too Quick:" Duke Freshmen Distraught to See Their Time Together End

 Any of them would have been the prized recruit for almost any college basketball team.
 Jones was the Russian nesting doll of his brother Tyus, who had guided Duke to a national championship in 2015.
 Reddish was the do-everything wing who some thought would wind up the most talented NBA player of the four.
 Barrett was the consensus No. 1 player in the country.
 And Williamson was a human highlight reel who would soon exhaust every basketball compliment in the English language.
 When they played together, they were more than just the collection of their talents.
 They carried with them the invincibility of youth.

 They had good reason to believe in themselves.
-When all of them were healthy in the regular season, they only lost twice—to Gonzaga, by two, on a neutral court, and at Syracuse, by four, in overtime.
+When all of them were healthy in the regular season, they only lost once—to Gonzaga, by two, on a neutral court.
 And in the NCAA tournament, back-to-back near-death experiences against UCF and Virginia Tech had only bolstered their belief that they couldn't be beaten.
 That's why Jones was confident throughout the Michigan State game Sunday, even as the lead changed 16 times, and even as the Spartans' Kenny Goins hit a go-ahead three with 34 seconds left.
 "I thought we were still gonna win the game," he said, "no matter what."

 And that's also why, when the game was over, Jones broke down.
 With eight seconds left, Duke got the ball with a chance to win or tie.
 Barrett drove and got fouled.
 He missed the first of a pair of potentially game-tying free throws and then accidentally made the second.
 After a quick foul, the Duke bench knew that with just four team fouls on the half and less than five seconds left in the game, there wouldn't be enough time to play catch up.
 Duke's dream season became steal or bust.
 And then Michigan State star Cassius Winston cleanly caught the inbound pass at full stride and streaked, untouched, up the court.
 Winston hurled the ball into the rafters as the victory was finalized: Michigan State 68, Duke 67.
 At the buzzer, Jones bent down at the waist and put his hands to his face to cover the tears.